-Here, the Supreme Court agreed with the Court of Appeal and noted that the Vehicle Code section "does not say that, for the public agency to obtain immunity, all of its peace officers must have made the certification."
-The plain meaning of the language "is that the policy must contain the requirement", not that every peace officer must meet the requirement.
+Here, the Supreme Court agreed with the Court of Appeal and noted that the section "does not say that, for the public agency to obtain immunity, all of its peace officers must have made the certification."
+The plain meaning of the language "is that the policy must contain the requirement, not that every peace officer must meet the requirement.

 The Court explained that in 2005, the Legislature sought to improve public safety by encouraging public entities to promulgate a pursuit policy and provide training pursuant to that policy, which in turn, was designed to reduce the number of pursuits and the number and severity of collisions resulting from pursuits.
 But the Legislature made the adoption of a vehicle pursuit police discretionary, not mandatory.
-Achieving immunity was the incentive for public entities to adopt the policy and provide the training.1 The Court remarked that the interpretation urged by the plaintiff, "would make it very difficult for a public entity like the City to
+Achieving immunity was the incentive for public entities to adopt the policy and provide the training.1 Using the interpretation urged by the plaintiff, the Court remarked, the interpretation "would make it very difficult for a public entity like the City to achieve immunity, and almost impossible for a large entity employing thousands of peace officers."
+Such an interpretation would also greatly reduce the incentive to promulgate the policy and provide the training.
+Something, the Court doubted, the Legislature intended.